upsicleclown/TODOs/README.md

 # CS 346 Project

-This repository represents a sample project that a team might create for their own use.
+This repository is a mirror of a GitLab project.
 This particular project relates to building a note-taking application, which was the project in the first offering of this course.

 ## Wiki